1-Uryson width and covers: Surfaces

 The case of the distance between a point in the right side of $\widetilde{\Sigma} \setminus \widetilde{\gamma}$ and a point in the strip is exactly analogous.
 If two points are on the left side, or two points are on the right side, their distance does not change, and our construction guarantees that if they are in the same component of $Z'$ or its complement, then they are also in the same component of $Z$ or its complement.
-If two points are in the strip, and are in the same component of $Z'$ or its complement, then their distance is at most $L + \varepsilon'$, which is at most $D + \varepsilon'$.
-Thus, every pair of points in the same component of $Z'$ or its complement have distance at most $D + \varepsilon'$, and thus at most $(1 + \varepsilon)\cdot D$. \end{proof}
+If two points are in the strip, and are in the same component of $Z'$ or its complement, then their distance is at most $L + \varepsilon$, which is at most $D + \varepsilon$.
+Thus, every pair of points in the same component of $Z'$ or its complement have distance at most $D + \varepsilon$. \end{proof}

 Now we deal with the remaining cases of Theorem~\ref{thm:surface}.
 If $\Sigma$ is a sphere, then $\widetilde{\Sigma} = \Sigma$ and the theorem is a tautology.
 If $\Sigma$ has higher genus but has no boundary, then $\UW_1(\widetilde{\Sigma}) = \infty$ and the conclusion of the theorem is vacuously true.
-The only non-trivial case is when $\Sigma$ is a $\RP2$.
+The only nontrivial case is when $\Sigma$ is a $\RP2$.
 The proof in this case is similar to the surface with boundary case.
-We need the following analogue of Lemma~\ref{lem:surface}.
+We need the following analogue of Proposition~\ref{lem:surface}.